jeremieboudreault/jeremieboudreault.github.io/_pages/projects.md

 Climate-related risks in insurance contexts ⛈ [2019-2022]
 -------------------

-Part of my research scientist position at The Co-operators, this project aimed at :
+*As part of my research scientist position at The Co-operators.*

 - Modelling and simulating river and coastal flood risk at the Canadian level
 - Projection of climate change impacts for convective storms, hurricane and flooding